Mikihero/BetterCoinflips/README.md

   - Invisible
   - MovementBoost
   - RainbowTaste
+  - Scp1853
   - Scp207
   - Vitality
   # The % chance of receiving a Facility Manager keycard instead of a Containment Engineer keycard when that effect is chosen.
 Default: 15
   red_card_chance: 15
-  # The chance of these effects happening.
+  # The chance of these good effects happening.
 It's a proportional chance not a % chance.
   keycard_effect_chance: 20
   medical_kit_effect_chance: 35
   t_p_to_escape_effect_chance: 5